alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 First, I build a dashboard with Grafana, which can be seen [here](https://chatbotdrgreger.grafana.net/public-dashboards/1ae4a1c3c47c41478e16d97aaa5a2276).
 The online dashboard won't work properly (aka won't show any data) after 17/09/2024 because the 14-day trial period of Grafana ends. 😭
 That's because I need to use a MongoDB plugin to connect to MongoDB, which is only available for the Enterprise version of Grafana.
+For the same reason, a local deployment of Grafana will not possible, as it can't connect to MongoDB with the free tier version.
 Unfortunately, I only found this out after setting up my own MongoDB and creating the dashboard. 😒

 My second attempt was to rebuild it using MongoDB's own dashboard tool "Charts".